macagua/example-ansible-docker-compose/basic/README.md

 ## Hello World from containers

-For make a Hello World from Docker containers, executing the following command:
+For make a "Hello World" from Docker containers, executing the following command:

 ```
 ansible -i ./inventory.txt server* -m shell -a 'printf "Hello World from %s\n" $HOSTNAME'
 ```

+---

-# Creating a Playbook
+## Creating a Playbook

-Create the "Hello World" playbook file, executing the following command:
+For create the "Hello World" playbook file, executing the following command:

 ```
 cat <<EOF > playbook.yml